mondoohq/cnspec/README.md

 cnspec shell local
 ```

-The shell provides a `help` command to get help on the resources that power cnspec.
+The shell provides a `help` command for information on the resources that power cnspec.
 Running `help` without any arguments lists all of the available resources and their fields.
-You can also run `help <resource>` to get more information on a specific resource.
+You can also run `help <resource>` to get more detail on a specific resource.
 For example:

 ```bash
 cnspec> help ports